julie-ng/antwort-cli/README.md

 __Notes__

-- You should run the commands prefixed with `bundle exec` to make sure the correct version of gems are youed.
+- You should run the commands prefixed with `bundle exec` to make sure the correct version of gems are used.
-- `--key` refers to API key to private gem server

 ## License (MIT)